The Meditation Society provides students with the opportunity to take part in and learn about meditation.

 Many of the students that attend our sessions do so to promote positive mental health and find that group meditation significantly improves levels of stress, anxiety and depression, which often accompany university life.

 We are a mediation society primarily and hold no political links to any particular organisation.

-Our regular classes are on Wednesdays (5-6pm) on Highfield Campus.
-Room locations may vary from week to week, so please join our Facebook page (/www.facebook.com/groups/medisoc) or email us to recieve a weekly newsletter (firstname.lastname@example.org).
+Our regular classes are on Thursdays (5-6pm) on Highfield Campus.
+Room locations may vary from week to week, so please join our Facebook or Instagram page (facebook.com/MeditationUniversityofSouthampton or https://instagram.com/meditation_sotonuni?igshid=YmMyMTA2M2Y=) or email us for any information (email@example.com)